Kuanhao-Chao/Biobaby/README.md

 (Chrome and Firefox are recommended.
 Don't use Safari!)

 ## Story
-Exotic species(chomper, spitter), and super bacteria(muddy) had escaped from doctor Chao's lab.
-Biobaby has to help the doctor to defeat all the enemies and evil Bluebrr!
+Super bacteria(chomper, spitter, muddy) had escaped from doctor Chao's lab.
+Biobaby has to help the doctor to defeat all the enemies and big boss - "evil Bluebrr"!
 During the journey, biobaby has to collect four keys - A, T, C, G in order to open the locked door.
 Do your best and help doctor Chao to protect this place!
 Be careful and good luck!
+Let's become "Super Gene Baby"!

 ## Screen Shoot
 ![](https://i.imgur.com/R5ooJfa.jpg)